- Default text sizeA

-Note: This is a hypothetical illustration of a typical business cycle.
+Note: The typical business cycle shown above is a hypothetical illustration.
 There is not always a chronological progression in this order, and there have been cycles when the economy has skipped a phase or retraced an earlier one.
-Economically sensitive assets include stocks and high-yield corporate bonds, while less economically sensitive assets include Treasury bonds and cash.
-Please see the latest business cycle update for a complete discussion.

 Sectors and industries defined by Global Industry Classification Standards (GICS®).